oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 # 5 Distributing CSAF documents

 This section lists requirements and roles defined for distributing CSAF documents.
-The first subsection provides all requriements - the second one the roles.
+The first subsection provides all requirements - the second one the roles.
 It is mandatory to fulfill the basic role "CSAF publisher".

 ## 5.1 Requirements